ThirstyAffiliates has traditionally been an affiliate marketing tool and, no, we’re not about to change that.

 Step 4: Add auto-linking keywords

-The final step (aside from checking its all working right on the front end) is to add the keywords that you want automatically linked up.
+The final step (aside from checking that everything is working right on the front end) is to add the keywords you want automatically linked up.

 You do this back inside the affiliate link edit screen.